McCloud River water in northern California

 If the lower McCloud is closed, crowded, or running too hard, pivot to Hat Creek for another technical northern California trout day or to the upper Sacramento if you need a road-access trout plan with more public pullouts.

-Verify CDFW's current McCloud River regulations and USFS/TNC access rules before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current McCloud River rules and USFS/TNC access rules before fishing.
 Key lower-river sections have artificial-lure and barbless-hook requirements and seasonal details.

 Ah-Di-Na Campground area